Cyphrme/CozeJS/README.md

 ![Coze](web/coze_logo_zami_white_450x273.png)
 # Coze js

+Please see the Coze README in the [Go project's readme.](https://github.com/Cyphrme/Coze)

 For your project use `coze.min.js`.

-For the main Coze README, see the [Go project's readme.](https://github.com/Cyphrme/Coze)
+# Developing Coze js

-# How to Build
+## How to Build
 1. Install esbuild.
 2. Run the commands below.